 Help!
 I don't like the design you've done!

 We want you to be happy with your website and we normally submit two or three related designs before settling on one.
 Adjustments to colours and positioning and even structure are easy to make if they occur early on (read more about design).

-In some cases a design really only comes alive once the content has been added, so we would also counsel patience.
+In some cases a design really only comes alive once the content has been added, so we would also counsel patience (and lots of content, please!).
 As with any purchase, it is natural to experience doubts along the way.
 Take time to think about it and ask friends and colleagues for their views.